High-Risk Car Insurance in Florida

 Consider state programs if available

-Florida doesn't offer a specific low-cost auto insurance program, but the Florida Automobile Joint Underwriting Association helps high-risk drivers who've been denied coverage by multiple insurers.
-This assigned risk plan ensures you can meet Florida's mandatory insurance requirements despite your high-risk status, though premiums may be higher than standard market rates.
+Florida doesn't have a low-cost auto insurance program, but the Florida Automobile Joint Underwriting Association (FAJUA) helps high-risk drivers who've been denied by multiple insurers.
+This assigned risk plan lets you meet the state's mandatory insurance requirements.
+Premiums run higher than standard market rates, but it's coverage you can count on.

 What to Do if You're Denied Coverage in Florida

-Insurance companies in Florida can deny you coverage if you're considered too risky under Florida's voluntary market system.
-Florida doesn't have a state-sponsored low-cost auto insurance program for income-eligible drivers.
+Florida insurers can turn you down if they consider you too risky in the voluntary market.
+The state doesn't have a low-cost auto insurance program for income-eligible drivers.
 Only California, Hawaii and New Jersey offer such programs.
-If you've been denied by standard carriers, you can obtain required coverage through the Florida Automobile Joint Underwriting Association (FAJUA) regardless of your risk level.
+If standard carriers deny you, you can get required coverage through the Florida Automobile Joint Underwriting Association (FAJUA).

 building icon